-3. Teaching method
+3. Teaching

-During the COVID pandemic, the course will be presented by online video lectures, arranged around the topics described in the reading list.
-Online lectures are based on the original readings contained in the prescribed textbook which is available online as an ebook, which students will be encouraged to debate on forums where possible.
+The course will be presented in the Moot Room in person, according to the Law Faculty timetable.
+Where there are disruptions due to COVID or other events, the course lectures will continue in the form of online video lectures, arranged around the topics described in the reading list.
+Lectures are based on the original readings contained in the prescribed textbook which is available online as an ebook, which students will be encouraged to debate on forums and in person where possible.
 Students are expected to assume responsibility for their learning by reading the recommended passages before each lecture, and in consolidating their learning thereafter with reference to both additional reading and the information posted on RUConnected.
 Students are referred to the Faculty's Law Student's Handbook in respect of DP requirements.
 Students are welcome to discuss problems with the lecturer.